Sar1n0196/tartanhacks/components/README.md

 # Components

-This directory contains React components for the Onboarding Intelligence Agent.
+This directory contains React components for the Onboarding Intelligence Agent | Agilow.

 ## Directory Structure